Strategy for DHCP network collectors in transition period (QIP -> Infoblox)

 It will be enough to be ready for transition period and reliably control all network collectors .

-#1 Updated by James Fromm about 10 years ago
+#1 Updated by James Fromm over 10 years ago

 To make the transition period as smooth as possible (QIP->Infoblox), the following steps will be taken: